cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 with lower risks.
 Take AI/ ML application as example, it is a conflict between the continuous high reliability requirement (i.e., 99.999%) and the slow learning speed or phase-in learning steps of AI/ML algorithms.
-With network digital twin, AI/ML can complete the learning and training with the sufficient data before deploying the model in the real network.
+With Network Digital Twin, AI/ML can complete the learning and training with the sufficient data before deploying the model in the real network.
 This would encourage more network AI innovations in future networks.